The Inner and Outer Work of Citizenship

 Citizenship is often treated as something external: a legal status, a set of rights, a periodic obligation to vote.
 But that definition is far too thin to sustain a democracy—especially one under strain.

-At its core, citizenship is both inner and outer work.
+Citizenship is both inner and outer work.
 The outer work is visible: voting, organizing, serving, showing up.
-The inner work is quieter but just as essential: how we understand our relationship to America and the role we believe we play within it.
+The inner work is quieter but just as essential: making a decision about our relationship to America and the role we play within it.

 To make sense of that inner work, it helps to name three different ways people relate to power and to their country: Subject, Consumer, and Citizen.
 This is a formulation created by Jon Alexender in his fine book, Citizens.